Virtual Aneurysm: Simulation, Training and Assessment of Neurosurgical Interventions

 Objective training evaluation

-Funding and cooperation
+Promotion and cooperation

-his project was funded by the province of Upper Austria and by the Austrian Research Promotion Agency (FFG) within the BRIDGE program.
-Project partners were the Kepler University Hospital Linz (Neuromed Campus and Med Campus III, formerly AKH Linz) and the German medical technology manufacturer Aesculap AG, world market leader for hand-held surgical instruments.
-The research results form(ed) the basis for the subsequent MEDUSA project.
+The state of Upper Austria and the FFG funded the project as part of the BRIDGE program.
+The partners were the Kepler University Hospital Linz (Neuromed Campus and Med Campus III, formerly AKH Linz) and the German medical technology manufacturer Aesculap AG, world market leader for hand-held surgical instruments.
+These research results formed the basis for the subsequent MEDUSA project.

 Project partners